rindid/PRTest/README.md

 Test 1 on Host A
-“second commit on Host B”
+second commit on Host B